Yale Daily News: 20th century

 In 1920, the News began to report on national news and viewpoints.
 In 1940 and 1955, when professional dailies were not operating due to unrest among its workers, the News continued to report on national topics.

 From 1968 to 1970, the News published a cartoon strip called Bull Tales by Garry Trudeau '70, parodying the exploits of Yale quarterback Brian Dowling.
 The strip which was reborn as Doonesbury and syndicated in newspapers nationwide for decades.

 During the student strike of 1970, in response to the U.S. expansion of the Vietnam War into Cambodia, the Yale Daily News announced that it did not support involvement in the student strikes occurring across the nation, making it the only Ivy League college newspaper to disagree with the protests.
 In response, fifty pro-strike demonstrators visited the News offices and called the editors 'fascist pigs'.
 In its editorial, the Yale Daily News warned that "radical rhetoric and sporadic violence, such as marked the weekend demonstrations at Yale, only added fuel to the 'demagoguery of Richard Nixon, Spiro Agnew, John Mitchell and the other hyenas of the right.'"

 When women first arrived at Yale College in the fall of 1969, the News was one of Yale's first meaningfully coed student organizations.
-Within weeks, the newspaper published bylined articles by five women—Dori Zaleznik, Shelley Fisher (now Fishkin), Martha Wesson, Linda Temoshok (now Lydia Temoshok), and Ruth Falk.
+Within weeks, the newspaper published bylined articles by five women—Dori Zaleznik, Shelley Fisher (now Fishkin), Martha Wasson, Linda Temoshok (now Lydia Temoshok), and Ruth Falk.
 That first year, Fisher and Zaleznik were elected to the 1971 Editorial Board and Falk and Temoshok to the 1972 Editorial Board.

 The News was also among the first student organizations to elect women to leadership roles at Yale.
 Zaleznik was elected Associate Executive Editor in 1970.
 Amy Oshinsky became the first female publisher in 1975.
 Anne ("Andy") Perkins was elected the first female editor-in-chief in 1979.

 The News survived for a century solely on income generated by subscriptions and ad sales.
 But by the mid 1970s, its Gothic building on the Yale campus had fallen into disrepair and help was needed to maintain it.

 In 1978, a group of News alumni including Eric Nestler '76, Jonathan Rose '63, Jim Ottaway '60, and Joseph Leiberman '64 created the Oldest College Daily Foundation to solicit philanthropic support for building repairs and capital expenditures.

+In February 1995, the News began publishing online.